playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

-Looking through our `File` component, we can also notice that we're rendering multiple elements inside of a single component.
-Funnily enough, this has the fun side effect that we can also render multiple components inside of a parent component.
+Looking through our `File` component, we'll notice that we're rendering multiple elements inside a single component.
+Funnily enough, this has the fun side effect that we can also render multiple components inside a parent component.

 <!-- tabs:start -->